 However, the highly publicised data breaches of recent years, coupled with an increasing understanding of just how much data is being generated and shared, is already leading to changes in attitudes.

 For companies, it is time to restore trust.
-Understand that personal data is just that – personal.
+They must understand that personal data is just that – personal.
 It belongs to the consumer who provided it for legitimate business purposes only.

 With fines of up to 4% of turnover available to punish companies for data breaches, GDPR has no doubt forced many companies to think more seriously about how they acquire and manage data.

 And yet, keeping it safe requires a culture change.
-Equate data with cash and you drive that culture change.
+When you equate data with cash and you drive that culture change.

 As with money, so with data.
 Smart companies are already investing heavily in enhanced data governance.

-Since many data breaches seem not to be the result of sophisticated external attacks but the loss of a computer or a data device or even an “inside job”, tightening up data governance must go someway towards plugging the gaps in existing security systems and making more organisations fit to keep data secure in the digital future.
+Many data breaches seem not to be the result of sophisticated external attacks.
+Instead they happen due to the loss of a computer or a data device or even an “inside job”.
+Tightening up data governance must therefore go someway towards plugging the gaps in existing security systems.

 For now, expect more data breaches to become public and more high-profile businesses such as British Airways to be fined until companies are as careful with their customers’ data as they are with their own money.